HorizenOfficial/horizen-academy-v2/docs/51-attack.md

 ﻿---

 sidebar_label: 51% Attacks
 title: What is a 51% Attack?
 slug: /51-attacks/
 description: 51% attacks are seen as a greater threat for newer blockchain networks that are still small in size and are therefore vulnerable to being taken over.
+image: /img/51-attack/51-percent-attack-meta.jpg
+last_update:
+  date: 1/1/2000
+  author: james is the man

 ---

-# What is a 51% Attack?
+# What is a 51% Attack?(#)

 A **51% attack** is an attempt by a bad actor to control over 50% of a _proof of work_ blockchains hash rate (computer power) or to acquire over 50% of staked tokens on a _proof of stake blockchain_.

 Controlling 51% of a network allows an attacker to potentially reverse a transaction or commit a double spend, which would allow them to spend the same coins in their wallet multiple times.

 51% attacks are seen as a greater threat for newer blockchain networks that are still small in size and are therefore vulnerable to being taken over.

 ## 51% Attacks on Proof of Work Blockchains